 They mix up quickly and simply, store well, travel well and are a super flexible background for meals and quick snacks.
+And they freeze well.

 And my kids love them.

 Hope you do too:-).

 I found this recipe a number of years ago on Whole Approach, a super helpful site for anyone dealing with candida.
 Candida, if you aren't familiar with it, is a systemic overgrowth of candida yeast in one's body.

 It is typically associated with the overuse of antibiotics and eating too much sugar and starches.

 My oldest son and I figured out that we were dealing with severe candidiasis and as a result went off sugars, most fruits, and gluten and my hunt for recipes that would help us in our quest for health began.

 Well, getting well and feeding a family whole foods can take time so I just loved it when I found out how easy these little French pancakes / crepe like breads are.
 Less time in the kitchen makes for a happier mama and a more peaceful family.

 Side note – if you're struggling with finding easy recipes too, these are some of the more simple ones on my site.